 Stopping school children going hungry

 “Last harvest the crops did not grow,” says Watson, nine.
 “My siblings and I would go to school and spend the day on empty stomachs.
 Sometimes I would skip school because I was so hungry."
 To help stop children like Watson going hungry, our local staff set up a feeding programme in 19 schools across Matabeleland North Province, giving the most vulnerable children a daily meal of corn and soya porridge.

 "Now we have porridge here at school, every day in the afternoon," said Watson.
 "I always come to school and because I’m not hungry I can pay attention to my lessons.”
 Watson’s teacher, Moses Nyangoro, said: “Before the feeding programme, almost half of a class of 34 pupils would be absent.
 Students were performing badly in class due to hunger.
-Now the classes are almost full again.”Read more about our work on hunger
+Now the classes are almost full again.”Read more on our work on food and hunger

 Boreholes providing villages with clean water